2026

 One table (10 seats) with premier event seating

-Company name and logo featured in program and on all printed materials
+Company logo featured in the event program, on any printed materials, and on all digital signage

 SILVER SPONSOR: $6,000